hitblast/Alter/README.md

 ## Installation

 > [!WARNING]
-> ⚠️ This section is still a work-in-progress.
-Installation methods will only work after the initial release.
+> This section is still a work-in-progress.
+If you would like to install Alter, please check out
+> the build artifacts of the scheduled Test Builds workflow.

 📦 Install Alter using [Homebrew](https://brew.sh/) **(Recommended)**: